 Most of the tracks from all four gospel albums have now been put on a double CD entitled 'The Gospel Collection'.
 Helen's most recent gospel album (released in 2010) is called 'What Wondrous Love Is This' and was her first gospel release in 12 years!

-Helen now devotes herself solely to her Gospel Outreaches, having come out of showbusiness at the end of 2002, after 42 years of touring.
+Until recently, Helen devoted herself solely to her Gospel Outreaches, having come out of showbusiness at the end of 2002, after 42 years of touring.
+Currently, she ministers as part of the Messianic trio called HEBRON.
 Helen is married to actor John Judd and they live in Greater London.